midhunhk/midhunhk.github.io/_posts/2018-09-01-message-counter-icon-evolution.md

 The general idea for the app's icon is a "Message" icon along with a "Counter".
 It has undergone some redesign throughout the various versions.

-It all started out with a plain blue message icon with the answer to life, the universe and everything -
-[42](https://www.google.com/search?q=answer+to+life+the+universe+and+everything) in a circle at the top.
+It all started out with a plain blue message icon with [the answer to life, the universe and everything](https://www.google.com/search?q=answer+to+life+the+universe+and+everything) in a circle at the top.

 This icon didn't have a balance and with the next release, it was modified into a 3D icon.